Vladislavlhp7/gradient_based_optimisation/report/report.md

     it can suffer from a lack of generalization caused by the convergence to sharp minimizers and the inability to escape them post factum [@keskar2017largebatch].
     This is evident for $(lr=0.001, m=10)$ and $(lr=0.001, m=100)$ from Fig. \ref{fig: batch-size-10-acc} and \ref{fig: batch-size-100-acc}, respectively,
     where the test accuracy convergence slows down over all 10 epochs.
+3. **Striking a good balance**: The optimal SGD solution depends on the trade-off between the learning rate and the batch size.
+    However, the following configurations: $(lr=0.1, m=100)$, $(lr=0.01, m=10)$, and $(lr=0.001, m=1)$ seem to strike a
+    good balance between the two hyperparameters, achieving low average loss and high test accuracy.
+    It is also not unreasonable to claim that the learning rate and the batch size seem inversely correlated.

 \begin{figure}[h]
     \centering